 Rather, it needs to explain what your course offers and how it can help your subscribers solve a pain or achieve a goal.

-Jurassic Rules’ landing page is similarly simple, though it includes an impactful addition: customer testimonials.
+Successful entrepreneur Brennan Dunn's Double Your Freelancing landing page is similarly simple, though it includes an impactful addition: a customer testimonial.

 Customer testimonials could provide the social proof that others have taken the course and benefited.